 About Rachel Imogen Willcocks

 Rachel Willcocks is a passionate freelance arts and culture writer.
 She is fascinated with thought-provoking and meaningful stories, that capture under-represented narratives.

 Rachel is joint arts editor at LeftLion.
 She has been contributing writer for Black Ballad.
 Alongside writing, Rachel has a wealth of volunteer experience within the cultural sector.
 She currently works as an arts marketer at New Art Exchange.

-CATALYST is a three-month programme from our Curator in Residence Saziso Phiri.
+CATALYST is a programme from our Curator in Residence Saziso Phiri.
 It was created in response to our Black Lives Matter commitments and a series of discussions that followed.
 It will be a catalyst for change at City Arts.
 We aim to create a long-term culture of investing in, listening to and amplifying marginalized voices.